What is considered as cheating?

-- It is considered cheating if you use prohibited aids such as notes during an exam.
+- Using prohibited aids such as notes during an exam.
 Neither are mobile phones or other types of electronic equipment allowed.

-- Using someone else’s ideas or work without stating your source, that is plagiarism, can be seen as cheating.
+- Using someone else’s ideas or work without stating your source.

-- Unauthorised cooperation between students in connection with essay writing or take-home exams is also considered cheating.
+- Unauthorised cooperation between students in connection with essay writing or take-home exams.

 - Helping someone else can also be considered cheating.
 You must not allow someone else to copy your responses from a take-home exam or to copy your writing in an essay.